theramiyer/blog/content/post/2021/how-to-pick-privacy-friendly-services.md

 [ProtonMail](https://protonmail.com/) has had its share of criticism, but at the end of the day, you can rest assured that Proton is not going to mine your data to sell advertisements or share your data with other corporations.
 Their product gives a tough competition to the best players in the email arena.
 ProtonMail is free to use, with some limitations on the free account.
 With the paid account, you get access to a lot more features and storage.
 Again, pay if you want to, or continue using the free version.

-With the free account, as of writing this post, you get {{< smallcaps "500 MB" >}} of mailbox space limited to 150 messages per day.
+With the free account, as of writing this post, you get {{< abbr "500 MB" >}} of mailbox space limited to 150 messages per day.
 This should work for most people.
 I used a free ProtonMail mailbox for three or four years, until I decided that I liked it and would like some more features like alias email addresses, more folders and labels, etc., and felt I should pay for the service.
 I started with the Plus plan for email that costs $79/2 years.

 ### Signal